-WisdomTree Investments Inc. [WETF] – A worthy stock for long-term investors
+WisdomTree Investments Inc. [WETF] – A worthy Stock for long-term investors

 WisdomTree Investments Inc. [NASDAQ:WETF]: Analyst Rating and Earnings

 Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
 For WisdomTree Investments Inc. [WETF] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
 On average, stock market experts give WETF an Hold rating.
-The average 12-month price forecast for this stock is $2.61, with the high estimate being $6.00, the low estimate being $2.00 and the median estimate amounting to $3.50.
-This is compared to its latest closing price of $2.50.
+This is compared to its latest closing price of $2.44.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for WisdomTree Investments Inc. [WETF] is sitting at 3.33.
 This is compared to 1 month ago, when its average rating was 3.33.